 This body frames schemes for certification, maintenance and promotion of translators and interpreters for organizations and markets that benefits from its NAATI services.

 They provide certification for translators and interpreters.

-The NAATI accreditation plays an important role as it sets the bar for employers seeking translators and interpreters.
+The National Accreditation Authority for Translators and Interpreters plays an important role as it sets the bar for employers seeking translators and interpreters.

 Due to increased diversity and influx from around the world, there has been a growing demand for foreign languages, which has in turn created a host of job opportunities in the Australian market.
-NAATI currently offers accreditations for more than 60 languages.
-The NAATI Accreditation scheme caters to employers and organisations where the services of translators and interpreters are in high demand.
-In fact, NAATI accreditation is one of the best ways to enhance professional skills and offer high quality services to various organisations.
+This is currently offers accreditations for more than 60 languages.
+This scheme caters to employers and organizations where the servicesof translators and interpreters are in high demand.
+In fact, National Accreditation Authority for Translators and Interpreters is one of the best ways to enhance professional skills and offer high quality services to various organizations.
 Additionally, and more importantly, an individual with NAATI accreditation is awarded 5 (five) bonus points under Credentialed Community Language (CCL) points at the Paraprofessional level or above.